Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Current and Future Work

 \subsection{Extensions to other instruments and water bodies}

-Increases in spatial and temporal coverage are currently underway, looking at expansions for the entire U.S. coastline, adding the time period from 2020-2024 to the analysis, and expanding the analysis to inland water bodies.
-Along with these goals, as we are aiming to create an ad hoc sensor web from pre-existing instruments, in order to create datasets that allow for tiered and hierarchical analysis of HAB systems, other instruments with further variance in spatial, spectral, and temporal resolution are of interest as well.
-With both of these goals in mind, initial work has been done to use EMIT data to generate context free segmentations over various algal bloom events in inland water bodies in the U.S. in Figure \ref{fig14}.
+Increases in spatial and temporal coverage are currently underway, including expansions for the entire U.S. coastline, adding the 2020-2024 time period to the analysis, and expanding the analysis to inland water bodies.
+Along with these goals, as we aim to create an ad hoc sensor web from pre-existing instruments to generate datasets that enable tiered and hierarchical analysis of HAB systems, other instruments with greater variance in spatial, spectral, and temporal resolution are also of interest.
+For nearshore and inland water bodies that are too fine-scaled to be caught by PACE, we aim to be able to do this approach with higher-spatial resolution imaging spectrometers, like EMIT.
+We also aim to obtain higher-temporal-resolution evolutions from geostationary instrumentation such as GOES.
+With the first of these goals in mind, initial work has been done to use EMIT data to generate context-free segmentations over various algal bloom events in inland water bodies in the U.S. in Figure \ref{fig14}.
+While next steps include detailed quantitative analysis over the spatiotemporal regions of interest and an updated processing pipeline to account for tiered, but interconnected products, we feel this is an important first step in that direction.

-While EMIT advances capabilities in spatial and spectral resolutions, geostationary instrumentation, like the ABIs onboard the GOES satellite platforms can provide crucial information about diurnal cycles at fine temporal resolutions.
-With recent demonstrations of chl-a concentrations from GOES ABIs \cite{Zheng2023}, and success with applying SIT-FUSE to GOES data to detect and track fires and smoke plumes, it is also of interest to this team to test the efficacy of adding these instruments to this body of work as well.
+While EMIT advances capabilities in spatial and spectral resolution, geostationary instrumentation, such as the ABIs onboard the GOES satellite platforms, can provide crucial information about diurnal cycles at fine temporal resolutions.
+With recent demonstrations of chl-a concentrations{cell abundance} from GOES ABIs \cite{Zheng2023}, and success with applying SIT-FUSE to GOES data to detect and track fires and smoke plumes, it is also of interest to this team to test the efficacy of adding these instruments to this body of work as well.